FVLMS/2026-ongoing-competency/docs/templates.md

 - Find the resource (e.g. Procedure) you wish to link
 - Copy the link from the address bar (e.g. https://procedures.lww.com/lnp/view.do?pId=8783759&disciplineId=21242)

+See the [How To: Create Material](https://fvlms.github.io/2026-ongoing-competency/how-to-create-material/) page for more in-depth instructions.

 ## Test Template

-Once you have created your questions, you can copy and modify the test template to create your test.
+Once you have created your questions, you can copy and modify the Test template..

 1. Create your questions (remembering to put them in a category with the same title as your test)
 2. In Cornerstone, from the Catalog > Tests page, copy the **Ongoing Competency 2026: [Site] [Unit/Specialty] [Role] [Title]** test
 3. On the General page: Edit the Title, Description, and Instructions
-  1. Optional: Adjust Attempts Allowed, Review options, and Lockout
+    - Optional: Adjust Attempts Allowed, Review options, and Lockout
-4. On the Structure page: edit the Test Details, remove the PLaceholder question, add the questions you previously created
+4. On the Structure page: edit the Test Details (if desired), remove the Placeholder question, add the questions you previously created
-6. Save the Test without changing availability or pricing
+5. Save the Test without changing availability or pricing

 Free Form Essay notes: